Skip to content

 There is plenty to do around our outdoor spaces to help you get to know nature.

-With den building, the mud kitchen, our turf labyrinth and of course the tree hide there are lots of ways for you to enjoy the experiences offered by the great outdoors and go home feeling happy tired.
+With den building, the mud kitchen, woodland play and of course the tree hide there are lots of ways for you to enjoy the experiences offered by the great outdoors and go home feeling happy tired.

 Mna, young girl and young boy exploring the woods at Moseley.
 The man is wearing green shorts and a black fleece and is walking slightly behind the children smiling.
 The young girl has long blonde hair and is wearing an all in one purple and pink floral outfit, the young boy has blonde hair and is wearing blue shorts and a grey top and is smiling away from the camera.